3 Ways to Grow Your Child’s Foreign Language Skills

 We found the best fit for our family was to add Time4Languages on to our Time4Learning membership.
 These online interactive courses can be accessed on any desktop or laptop device 24/7.
 We chose German, but they also have courses in Italian, Japanese, Russian, Spanish (Latin American), French, Chinese (Mandarin), Latin, Hebrew, and English (American).
 The program is great because it helps my children think and speak in German.
 They are also talking into a microphone to perfect their pronunciation of the words.

 Take A Mock Vacation

 Taking a trip to the country in which the language originates in or studying abroad are great ways to learn your foreign language.
-However, if you’re like my family, taking a trip once a year is all that fits in our budget.
-Since Germany was the next country we would be visiting, we held a mock vacation day at home, where my children and I immersed ourselves in the German culture all from our home.
+However, if you’re like my family, international travel doesn’t regularly fit into our budget.
+Since Germany was another country we hoped to visit one day, we held a mock vacation day at home, where my children and I immersed ourselves in the German culture all from our home.
 We dressed up in lederhosen, which is the German word for trousers, we baked pretzels, and cooked bratwurst on the grill.
 We also spoke German all day.
 This really put our knowledge to the test.
 If we didn’t know how to say a specific word or phrase we would write it down so we could do some research on it later.

 Practice your New Language in Creative Ways

 Learning a new language is exciting, but you definitely have to practice to help it stick.
 We have found fun and creative ways to keep up our family’s newfound skills before our trip.
 Here are a few that you and your family can also try:

 - Change all your settings on your phone/computer to the specific language you are learning.
 Surprisingly enough, you will catch on very quickly and be able to maneuver around your device sooner than later.

 - Rent a foreign movie but try to hold off on the subtitles as long as possible.